lbliii/lbeezr/content/post/how-to-become-a-technical-writer.md

 Apply this mindset to identify verbs and descriptors that only work for one user experience and not all.

-## 2. How & when to use screenshots
+# 2. How & when to use screenshots

 Many writers feel as though they must add a screenshot to every step of their documentation.
 I argue that isn't so.
 In fact, having too many screenshots  can inflate instructions that would otherwise convey the meaning immediately.

 For example, is there only one button named **submit** on the <cite>modal[^3]</cite>?
 Is it well placed and intuitive to standard form submissions?
 If so, you probably don't need that screenshot.

-### Use screenshots when
+## Use screenshots when

 - There is a new procedure that is unique or unfamiliar to the user
 - There is a complex idea present that is difficult to convey otherwise

 Screenshots are also a pain to maintain as your content ages.
 Features are updated all the time.
 UI styles change.
 Whole <cite>navigation panes[^2]</cite> are moved from top to left.

-### How to take a screenshot
+## How to take a screenshot

-- Standardize width; I tend to use full-width screenshots so no measuring or resizing is needed.
+- **Standardize width**; I tend to use full-width screenshots so no measuring or resizing is needed.
 It's distracting for a user to see varying image sizes when scrolling through a page.
-- Minimize multi-navigation overlay.
+- **Minimize multi-navigation overlay**.
 Although sometimes unavoidable, doing this when possible maximizes the enduring relevance of your screenshot.
 Don't create more work for yourself later.

-## 3. Know commonly used tools
+# 3. Know commonly used tools

 There are a _ton_ of tools out there.
 Every business uses a different combination.
 You do not need to know them all.
 Start with those mentioned here first and then branch out to tools you see mentioned in job descriptions.

-### GUI writing tools
+## GUI writing tools

 - Confluence
 - WordPress